 They host similar PINs for 100 organizations representing 400 diseases.
 Other clients include the U.S. National Institutes of Health (NIH) and the U.S. Patient-Centered Outcomes Research Institute (PCORI).

 Note that your information is de-identified: anyone accessing the survey responses does not know whose responses they are.
-To be contacted by researchers you must first agree to be contacted by AltaVoice for research; and subsequently, if a researcher requests AltaVoice to contact people with certain responses, AltaVoice will request you to contact the researcher.
+To be contacted by researchers you must first agree to be contacted by Invitae for research; and subsequently, if a researcher requests Invitae to contact people with certain responses, Invitae will request you to contact the researcher.
 Your name and contact information are not given out without your explicit permission.

 Completing the survey can take half an hour or more, but you can stop part-way through and return later (you will need the password you set up during the signup process).
 After you complete it, you can see aggregated results showing the breakdown of responses.